DanOvando/sraplus/README.md

 1.  open R

-2. If you don’t have the `devtools` package installed yet, run
+2. If you don’t have the `remotes` package installed yet, run

 ``` r
 install.packages("remotes")